bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Conclusion</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>JavaScript graphics libraries and tools like Canvas, Plotly, Chart. js, Google Charts, and D3 . js offer diverse capabilities
+<p>JavaScript graphics libraries and tools like Canvas, Plotly, Chart.js, Google Charts,
-for creating stunning visualizations and interactive graphics on the web.
+and D3.js offer diverse capabilities for creating stunning visualizations and interactive graphics on the web.
 Each library has its strengths, from simplicity and ease of use to extensive customization and advanced features, catering to various needs in data representation, UII UX enhancements, and more in web development.
-Understanding and leveraging these libraries empower developers to craft visually compelling and data - driven web applications.</p>
+Understanding and leveraging these libraries empower developers to craft visually compelling and data-driven web applications.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Canvas Examples:</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->